shumin11/Image-Manipulation-using-C-/README.md

 # Stacks_and_Queues

-- As a user, you are able to use Stacks, Queues, and Deques.
+- As a user, I am able to use Stacks, Queues, and Deques.
-- As a user, you are able to do a 'breadth-first' traversal of the maze image.
+- As a user, I am able to do a 'breadth-first' traversal of the maze image.
-- As a user, you are able to decode the image, so that you can determine the path form any location to the start.
+- As a user, I am able to decode the image, so that you can determine the path form any location to the start.